-Welcome to Infinite Anthologies.
+Welcome to Infinite Anthologies (Draft About Page)

 Creating a user account will give you access to exporting your very own custom anthology as a pdf.
 The plan is for an AI cover to be created for each custom anthology so that you have your very own unique collection.
-I estimate this feature should be ready by July 2026.
+I estimate this feature should be ready by September 2026.

 In an effort to make Vintage Science Fiction by early Australian writers available to as many people around the world as possible, stories will be formatted for A4 (standard page size in Australia) for easy printing, so that you can give copies to people who don't have internet access.
 (Did you know approximately 33% of the world still don't have internet access?)